mariabazdragan/Projects-and-assignments/README.md

 of solutions, and go to the next element in data; if not, pop it from Q2 and push it into Q1.
 To save time, the algorithm can start after adding a single element to Q1, but we need more checks so we won't try to pop an empty queue.

+#problem40

+You receive a hastable that has been created using linear probing, and 5 possible inputs.
+Answer with "Yes" or "No" if they can or can't form the given hashtable, if they were introduced in that order.

+You receive a hash and test a sequence of lists, so that the order in which they could have been inserted into the hashtable to be able to generate an identical list with that of the hashtable.
+Through linear probing, the elements fall into place in an array statically allocated on the positions of their keys, so that an element with the k key will be stored on location k.